vladfeigin/observability360/Readme.md

 wait for the process to finish, it might take a while.

 ##### 2.1.1.
-Create Tables in Azure Data Explorer
+FOR FABRIC ONLY: Create Tables in Fabric EventHouse

-navigate into the created resource group in the portal and choose the created Azure Data Explorer, then run the following query on the database named ``observabilitydb``:
+Navigate into Fabric website application, and enter into the recently created observability360 workspace, navigate into the created kql database named ``observabilitydb`` and open a new query set with the following queries and run it:

 ```kusto
 .create-merge table OTELLogs (Timestamp:datetime, ObservedTimestamp:datetime, TraceID:string, SpanID:string, SeverityText:string, SeverityNumber:int, Body:string, ResourceAttributes:dynamic, LogsAttributes:dynamic)